Black Scabs on Dog: Top Reasons & What to Do

 2. Apply cream to the scabbed area.
 A vitamin E cream such as this will provide vital nutrients that allow the skin to heal.

 It’s important to remember that the above steps are no substitute for veterinary care.
-If your dog’s black scabs aren’t healing, see the vet immediately.
+If your dog’s black scabs aren’t healing, or if your dog shows signs of illness or discomfort, see the vet immediately.

 In order to reach an accurate diagnosis, there are various tests that your vet might want to perform.